etelan/CV/CV.md

 - Improving accessibility and the UI
 - Fixing backend bugs
 - Worked on backend database features.
-Improved my skills with SQL, timezones, and Java.
+Using SQL, timezones, and Java.
 - Bug fixed on the Google Fit App for Android and Android Wear.
 This included a project to integrate to new libraries.
 - Reported and fixed production bugs on Google's internal platform which affected end-users around the world.
 - Created training material for coworkers, particularly around testing procedures and strategies.